Sourav-10x/Career_Coach-Using-Crewai/README.md

 📚 Course Finder: Recommends online courses to fill identified skill gaps

-Each agent is powered by OpenAI (GPT-3.5/4), enabling deep understanding, reasoning, and communication — just like a human career counselor, but faster and more scalable.
+Each agent is powered by OpenAI (GPT-3.5/4o mini), enabling deep understanding, reasoning, and communication — just like a human career counselor, but faster and more scalable.

 🧩 Modular Yet Simple
 The entire logic is executed through a single file (crew.py) that initializes agents, assigns tasks, and generates a structured PDF report using reportlab.
 Resume parsing is handled using PyMuPDF in a helper file (pdf_parser.py).
 You can interact with it through the terminal or easily integrate it into a web interface using Flask or Gradio for a live demo experience.